Leopard skin (clothing in Ancient Egypt): New Kingdom (1550-1070 BC)

 The New Kingdom was characterized by great upheaval.
 Texts on the dead and coffins were combined to form the Book of the Dead.
 Life after death and the journey to Sechet-iaru in the Duat was now possible for all those who were financially able to have a personal Book of the Dead written.
 Accordingly, the leopard skin was part of the dress of several high priests without being tied to a specific deity; in addition, simple priests of lower rank were also allowed to wear the leopard skin.

 However, the costume of the leopard skin was still mainly associated with the office of Shem priest.
-Seti I elevated the figure of Horus Iunmutef, who until then had only been revered as a mystical figure, to the status of the new deity of the dead and had himself appointed as his leopard skin-bearing high priest.
+Seti I elevated the figure of Iunmutef, who until then had only been revered as a mystical figure, to the status of the new deity of the dead and had himself appointed as his leopard skin-bearing high priest.
 Seti I is also depicted in the Temple of Amun in Karnak as the high priest of Amun, who accompanies the royal barque in his role as the son of the god during a procession:"Amun sees his son carrying him, the king lifting up the one who created him.
 My hands carry my glorious father (Amun).
 My body is pure through the leopard skin that is on me."